Mechanosensitive channels: Transduction mechanisms

 There are two different types of stretch-activated channels between which it is important to distinguish: mechanically gated channels, which are directly influenced by mechanical deformations of the membrane, and mechanically sensitive channels, which are opened by second messengers released from the true mechanically gated channel.

-Two different mechanisms have been found to open stretch-activated ion channels: Mechanical deformations in the cell membrane can increase the probability of the channels opening.
+Mechanical deformations in the cell membrane can increase the probability of the channels opening.
 Proteins of the extracellular matrix and cytoskeleton are tethered to extra - and intra-cytoplasmic domains, respectively, of the stretch-activated ion channels.
 Tension on these mechanosensory proteins causes these proteins to act as a signaling intermediate, resulting in the opening of the ion channel.
 All known stretch-activated ion channels in prokaryotic cells have been found to be opened by direct deformation of the lipid bilayer membrane.
 Channels that have been shown to exclusively use this mechanism of gating are the TREK-1 and TRAAK channels.
 In studies using mammalian hair cells, the mechanism that pulls on proteins tethered from the intra- and extra-cytoplasmic domain of the channel to the cytoskeleton and extracellular matrix, respectively, is the most likely model for ion channel opening.

 Mechanical deformation of the cell membrane can be achieved by a number of experimental interventions, including magnetic actuation of nanoparticles.
 An example of this is the control of calcium influx of axons and boutons within neural networks.
 Note that this is not an indication of 'magnetic stimulation' of mechanosensitive channels.